lumitry/vela-chat/README.md

 - (feat) Maybe an "image library" for models?
 Would help for people who use official images (e.g. the OpenAI blossom, Gemini star, etc.) and don't want to have to locate the image on their computer every time (this would also help with deduplication/caching)
 - How to fix that one issue where if you upload images multiple times in the same chat without refreshing in between, it sometimes makes the page bug out and not show the response coming in?
 - (feat) Can we make it so that you can send a message and close the chat/tab/device (e.g. by streaming the response to the backend then forwarding it to the frontend while storing the response in memory then committing to DB when done)? this would be awesome for mobile users
   - This actually already exists!
-There's an environment variable called [`ENABLE_REALTIME_CHAT_SAVE`](https://docs.openwebui.com/getting-started/env-configuration/#enable_realtime_chat_save).
-I haven't tested this but it _should_ work.
-That said, perhaps the feature here would be automatically toggling this on when the user is on a mobile device?
+There's an environment variable called [`ENABLE_REALTIME_CHAT_SAVE`](https://docs.openwebui.com/getting-started/env-configuration/#enable_realtime_chat_save). ~~Perhaps the feature here would be automatically toggling this on when the user is on a mobile device?~~
+  - ...
+Actually, `ENABLE_REALTIME_CHAT_SAVE` does not make the _stream itself_ durable across page reloads or tab closing/reopening.
+That would require the backend handling the stream and forwarding it to the frontend/user with logic for how to handle the backend->user stream getting interrupted without warning, which is a whole other can of worms.
+  - For an example of durable streams, see [bmdavis419/river](https://github.com/bmdavis419/river).
+We could just use River, I guess, but I don't know how hard it would be to integrate it into VelaChat.
 - (feat) Could there be a "Scratchpad" sidebar where you can just dump a ton of text that will get chunked and vectorized for RAG without having to create a knowledge base, upload files, or use really long context length?
 Would be nice for adding reference information that isn't important enough to need to stay in context the full time, especially when using local models where quality degrades heavily after ~16k tokens.

 I chose Open-WebUI 0.6.5 because it is the last version that's been stable for me, and it's the last version before the contributor license agreement was introduced.